 Changing Currents studies take place wherever YOU are!
 Classes are welcome to choose a study site wherever they like!
 Some schools prefer to travel to a beloved waterway, but we also encourage classes to investigate their local water in the streams, rivers, and creeks that are walking distance from the school.
 Consult our MAPS or contact our knowledgeable staff to help pick a study site near you!

 The studies take place during spring (mid-April to mid-June) and fall (September through October).
 A session for one class (max.
 30 students) will last 3 hours, and can be booked in the morning, or afternoon.
 It is possible for multiple classes to complete the session in one day.
 If you would like to register a large number of students, please contact our staff directly to discuss what accommodations can be made.

 EcoSpark provides FREE teacher training for every teacher participating in the program.
 Training day is a fun event where you meet other teachers, learn new monitoring skills, get into the water and try the equipment.
 To participate in Changing Currents, we ask that AT LEAST one trained teacher be outside and on-site for every class in the field.
-If you have questions about training or registration, please contact our staff directly.
+Click here for registration information.
+Please feel free to contact our staff if you have any questions.

 TEACHERS for more information CLICK HERE!